humberaquino/bufpeek/README.md

 The app uses CCNStatusItem which runs only on OS X 10.10.
 For this reason this project will run on this version and newer.

-This project is written in Swift 1.2 using Xcode 6.4.
+The current version is updated to Swift 2.0 and Xcode 7.0.

+# Known issues

+* UX: After a successful authentication the token provided is shown for a few seconds.

 # License and credits

 This project is created by Humberto Aquino ([@goku2](https://twitter.com/goku2) on Twitter) and is under the MIT license.

 Feedback is always welcome :D